Information About Measure P: Our Local Education Bond

 Maintaining Student Safety and Academic Success

 Romoland School District is committed to providing excellent education to over 4,000 students; however, our local schools need essential upgrades to keep our children safe and secure and to provide learning tools to prepare them for the future.

 In recent years, as our region has been growing rapidly, our schools have become more and more crowded.
 Crowded schools make it harder for students to learn and reduce the amount of time teachers get to spend with individual students.
 As we look to next fall, we understand the urgent need to address the challenges with overcrowding in our schools and making sure all schools meet today's safety and security standards.

-Dedicated Funding for Local Schools
+Measure P: Dedicated Funding for Local Schools

 - Construct, repair and upgrade classrooms, science labs, and school facilities that support instruction in science, technology, engineering, arts, and math